 Ingredients for Instant Pot Ground Chicken Chili

-An Instant Pot is an electric multi-cooker that can sauté, slow cook, and of course, pressure cook.
+An Instant Pot is an electric multi-cooker that can sauté, slow cook, and pressure cook.

-There are a lot of horror stories about using old-fashioned stovetop pressure cookers but these are much safer and WAY easier to use.
-They use high-pressurized steam to help cook meat and vegetables at a much quicker rate than traditional stovetop or slow cooker options.
+Many horror stories exist about using old-fashioned stovetop pressure cookers, but these are much safer and WAY easier to use.
+They use high-pressurized steam to help cook meat and vegetables much quicker than traditional stovetop or slow cooker options.
 Instant Pots are VERY easy to use and very safe.
 Don’t worry if you’re new to the electric pressure cooker world.
 You will LOVE it!

 Instant Pot is a brand-name electric pressure cooker.
-Since most people recognize the name “Instant Pot” and think of an electric pressure cooker it’s often easier to just title a recipe with IP in the name.
+Since most people recognize the name “Instant Pot” and think of an electric pressure cooker, it’s often easier to title a recipe with IP in the name.

 I have also used the crockpot version electric pressure cooker with equally delicious results.

-When a recipe calls to let your Instant Pot “natural release” it means your pressure cooker will naturally (and very slowly) release the pressure.
-Many recipes call for the pressure cooker to naturally release for a period of time because this helps the recipe cook just a little longer.
-Since the pressure cooker will be slowly losing pressure you do not have to do anything it will eventually lose all its pressure and the lid will unlock.
-When a recipe calls for quick release this means you will manually be letting the pressure out of the Instant Pot.
-You will have to turn the vent to the “venting” position and a bunch of hot steam will come out of the vent.
+When a recipe calls to let your Instant Pot “natural release, ” your pressure cooker will naturally (and very slowly) release the pressure; many recipes call for the pressure cooker to release naturally for a period of time because this helps the recipe cook just a little longer.
+Since the pressure cooker will slowly lose pressure, you do not have to do anything; it will eventually lose all its pressure, and the lid will unlock.
+When a recipe calls for quick release, this means you will manually be letting the pressure out of the Instant Pot.
+You will have to turn the vent to the “venting” position, and a bunch of hot steam will come out of the vent.
 It is very important that you do not put your hand in the steam as it is VERY HOT.
-This will then immediately unlock the lid and the food can be served.
+This will then immediately unlock the lid, and the food can be served.

 Can I use a different protein?